 The Membership Committee promotes the growth of diverse chapter Membership through recruitment, hospitality, orientation, and retention.
 We manage the chapter’s member and prospect databases and the retention process.

-Chairs: Susan Davis & Bonita Owens
+CHAIRS: Cynthia Parsons & Bonita Owens

 The Programs Committee develops meeting programs and speakers relevant to the chapter’s needs.
 The committee collects member feedback for the purpose of continuously improving program delivery.
 The committee plans and executes Monthly Meetings, Connections events, chapter socials and the Annual Membership Meeting.